openedx/codejail/README.rst

 * If codejail or AppArmor is not configured properly, codejail will default to running code insecurely (no sandboxing).
 It is not secure by default.
+* Sandbox isolation is achieved via AppArmor confinement.
+Codejail facilitates this, but cannot isolate execution without the use of AppArmor.
 * Resource limits can only be constrained using the mechanisms that Linux's rlimit makes available.
 While rlimit can limit the size of any one file that a process can create, and can limit the number of files it has open at any